SPWN-Community/spwnCLI/README.md

 Please make sure to update tests as appropriate.

-## Anouncements
+## Announcements
-The anouncements will be in spwn-tools Discord Server and in special issue.
+The announcements will be in spwn-tools Discord Server and in special issue.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/) -